-The barcode discount applies to Media Mail machinable parcels (see 401.1.5) that are included in a mailing of at least 50 pieces of Media Mail.
+The barcode discount applies to machinable parcels (see 401.1.5) that are included in a mailing of at least 50 pieces.
 The pieces must be entered either at single-piece prices or basic prices and bear a correct, readable barcode for the ZIP Code shown in the delivery address as required by 708.5.0.
 The barcode discount is not available for pieces mailed at 5-digit prices.